kearnz/markov-yelp-reviews/README.md

 ## To Do

 This project barely scratches the surface of what can be done with n-grams and Markov chains.
 Some directions I'm considering, in addition to other miscellaneous improvements necessary to make the package more useable, are:

+1. Use nltk to take care of simple things like creating ngrams